 What leads to indoor air pollution?

-If the use of LPG and electricity has improved the indoor air quality to an extent, air conditioners, painted surfaces, furnishings, and carpets are doing more harm than before.
-According to an article in Dr. Axe, the level of volatile organic chemicals in the air is two to five times higher indoors than outdoors.
+The excessive use of air conditioners, painted surfaces, furnishings, and carpets are some of the major contributors to indoor air pollution.
+In fact, the level of volatile organic chemicals in the air is two to five times higher indoors than outdoors.

-Cleansers, varnishes, and air fresheners may help you in keeping your house clean, but they consistently spread toxins all over the house.
-Paint fumes do much damage to the indoor air quality.
+Air Cleansers- In addition, the use of cleansers, varnishes, and air fresheners that keep your home clean are also responsible for indoor air pollution.
+These products spread toxins all over the house leading to indoor air pollution.
+Paints do much damage to indoor air quality.
 Radon, a noxious gas arising from building materials is also a major cause of air pollution.

 From paint fumes to pet hair, bacteria, and virus, your house is letting harmful air pollutants grow while you are busy taking precautionary steps against pollution outside.

 The deteriorating air quality in India is propelling people to introduce air purifiers in their residential and office setups.
-As people spend a major part of their day either at their work place or home, they can’t ignore the fact that indoor air pollutants can cause them as much damage as the malignant outdoor particles.
+As people spend a major part of their day either at their workplace or home, they can’t ignore the fact that indoor air pollutants causes a lot of damage as the malignant outdoor particles.
 Air purifiers come in handy at this time of need.
 They successfully remove cigarette smoke, dust, paint fumes, cooking fumes, bacteria and virus, odor, fine particulate matter, etc. Especially those air purifiers which come with HEPA Air Purification technology are highly effective in removing as many as 99.9 % pollutants.